zechlau14/zechlau14.github.io/recipes/Basic Quinoa.md

 3. Remove pot from heat, cover, and let quinoa steam for 5 minutes.

-4. Fluff quinoa, and season with salt to taste.
+4. Fluff quinoa, and season with salt and olive oil to taste. [*Note*: Optional]